kiwikik/aws_protectedb_openshift/Route_External_Traffic.md

 ## B. Configure Fortinet Fortigate Firewall
+Before you start.
+Login into the OpenShiftInstaller account.
+Go to `EC2` -> `Load Balancers` and record the DNS name of the internal OpenShift load balancer (AWS LB type: `classic`).
+You can identify it by looking at the `Instances`.
+It should show your OpenShift compute nodes as targets.
+Record the value `internalLB`

 1. Log in as an administrator to FW instance A
 2. Switch your routing domain to `FG-traffic`
    ![Alt text](images/route-domain.png?raw=true "Fortigate Route Domain")

 3. Go to `Policy & Object` -> `Addresses` and either create or re-use one of the addresses.
 In this example we use one of the default SEA addresses which is called `Test1-ALB-FQDN`

-4. Edit the address and replace the FQDN with `lbDNSname` (DNS of your NLB in AWS).
+4. Edit the address and replace the FQDN with the DNS name of the internal OpenShift load balancer (`internalLB`).
    Change the interface to `any`
     ![Alt text](images/fw-address.png?raw=true "Fortigate Address")
 5. In your Fortigate console go to `Policy & Object` -> `Virtual IPs` and create or re-use one of the existing addresses.
 In this example we use one of the default SEA addresses which is called `Test1-ALB`.